thrackle-io/rules-engine/docs/src/src/application/AppManager.sol/contract.AppManager.md

 -------------MAINTAIN GENERAL TAGS---------------

+there is a hard limit of 10 tags per address.

 *Add a general tag to an account.
 Restricted to Application Administrators.
 Loops through existing tags on accounts and will emit an event if tag is * already applied.*